k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/v0-0-01-dir/microservice-standard-dir/microservice-communication-chain-v0-0-01-fil.md

-# Definition of a Communication Chain (Chain) and its ID Structure
+# Definition of a Communication Chain and its ID Structure

-This document provides a comprehensive explanation of Communication Chains (Chains) and their corresponding Chain IDs within the Sambar/LeBar/k8or web applications.
+This document provides a comprehensive explanation of Communication Chains and their corresponding Chain IDs within the Sambar/LeBar/k8or web applications.
 It outlines the structure and significance of Chain IDs, their role in data flow tracking, and their integration with Payload Structure Numbers (PSNs) and Payload Resource Numbers (PRNs).

 ## Content